AlessandroDalponte/RTVAD-ml-test/README.md

     python setup.py install

-## Before running code
+## Before running the code

 The video file path is 'RTVAD-ml-test/data/video/video.mp4'.
 In case you want to change the video file, go to the mentioned directory and name the desired video as 'video.mp4'.
 You can also change the code in 'RTVAD-ml-test/src/faster.py' to read the desired file as you wish.

 There are some important subdirectories located in the 'RTVAD-ml-test/data' directory.
-The 'weights' directory contains the 'model_res18_2.pth' pre-trained weights; the 'calib' directory contains the 'calib.txt' video camera calibration file; and in the 'final_frames', 'final_video' and 'results_for_bev' directories, the output video, output frames and output files for generating a Bird's Eye view (without tracks), can be found, after running the code.
+The 'weights' directory contains the 'model_res18_2.pth' pre-trained weights; the 'calib' directory contains the 'calib.txt' video camera calibration file; and the 'final_frames', 'final_video' and 'results_for_bev' directories, receive the output video, output frames and output files for generating a Bird's Eye view (without tracks) representation, respectively.

 To choose the type of tracker, just assign the tracker name to the 'tracker' variable in 'RTVAD-ml-test/src/faster.py'.
 'SORT' is set by default.